 One digital stimulus was titled ‘Guns on the Common’ and displayed an image of air artillery guns and soldiers training on the common (Figure 2).

-This prompted students to physically link the activity shown in the image to their location on the Common (see Table 1 – accessible on-line).
+This prompted students to physically link the activity shown in the image to their location on the Common (supplementary Table S1 – accessible on-line).
 To do this, the students used gaze and gesture, pointing to, or looking to areas where they imagined the guns to have been placed.
 They expressed excitement seen in shifts in the students’ embodied interaction such as jumping up and down, placing their hands on their head, making large and quick hand gestures and moving closer to the iPad.
 As the emotional engagement and interaction between the students unfolded, their action was directed towards linking the ‘guns’ in the digital stimulus to the surrounding physical environment.

 This example demonstrates the interplay between students’ interpretation of the digitally presented stimuli, their current physical context, and their emotional engagement with the past through their discussion of the digitally presented question “how does the idea of guns on the Common make you feel?”.
 These staged links served to create a multimodal layer leading to the Common as a re-imagined space through which the students emotionally empathized with the experiences of the soldiers.